ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-2-2.md

-# Understanding the Skills and Competencies of Digital Leaders

 In today's rapidly evolving digital age, effective leadership is crucial for organizations to thrive and adapt.
 The role of a digital leader goes beyond traditional leadership skills, requiring a deep understanding of the digital landscape and the ability to navigate its complexities.
 This chapter explores the key skills and competencies that are essential for digital leaders to succeed in this dynamic environment.